Iraqi Airways: Livery

+In 2008, Iraqi Airways received a single Bombardier CRJ in an adapted version of Bombardier's distinctive blue and white demonstrator livery with Iraqi titles and logos.
+The rest of the CRJ fleet was delivered in a version of the former green livery and YI-AQA was quickly painted to match.
+In 2012 Iraqi Airways adopted a new green livery which was applied fleet-wide.

 Destinations

 In March 2009, Iraqi Airways began its first flights to Sweden in almost 19 years.

 In September 2009, the airline resumed flights to Bahrain and Doha, Qatar.

 In October 2009, Iraqi Airways resumed flights to Karachi, Pakistan.
 The airline also started seasonal (Hajj) flights to Jeddah.

 After revealing the previous month that it had applied for rights to fly to Malmö, Sweden, Iraqi Airways commenced flights to the city on 28 November 2009.